 When it identifies a threat, Reveal(x) creates detection cards that provide background information on the behaviors, assigns them risk scores, and provides guided investigation workflows that allow you to drill down to forensic evidence in a few clicks.

 If those behaviors occur in encrypted traffic, Reveal(x) has the decryption capabilities necessary to detect them.
-If you'd like more information about why encryption matters, read this blog.

 In the next edition of our detections series, we'll show you how Reveal(x) detects exploitation behaviors.
 Happy threat hunting!